 Playa Negra is a black-sand beach located at the northwestern end of Cahuita.
 It has the Azul ecológica flag that indicates high ecological standards are always maintained for the beach.
 It’s also a perfect spot for swimming as it’s never too crowded.

-Located near the Rincón de la Vieja Volcano in Curubandé, the la Catarata la Leona is a small waterfall concealed in the caves of a beautiful river.
+Located near the Rincón de la Vieja Volcano in Curubandé, the La Leona Waterfall is a small waterfall concealed in the caves of a beautiful river.
 It’s another great spot for hiking alongside the turquoise water body.
 If you’re also planning a visit to the country, make sure to check out the guide to visit La Leona Waterfall!

 Other well-known natural tourist places include Monteverde Cloud Forest, Mount Cerro Chirripó, Venado Caves, Parque Nacional Barra Honda Caverns, etc. These places are worth visiting on your trip to Costa.

 From amazing views of beaches and mountains to dense rain forests- Costa Rica makes the perfect holiday destination for nature lovers.
 Below are six amusing facts to make you fall in love with the country.